imounish/imounish.github.io/_posts/2020-07-22-glimpse-of-bengaluru.md

 description: "My experience of living in Bengaluru for 2 months"
 ---

-Bengaluru, crowned as the Prince of India, will make you fall in love him instantly.
+Bengaluru, crowned as the Silicon Valley of India, will make you fall in love with it instantly.
 Whenever the name Bengaluru is mentioned, there's an adrenaline rush in my body.
-The soothing weather, lush greenery, grand palaces, filter coffee, Idly, Dosa, ... the list goes on, gives Bengaluru a special place in my heart.
+The soothing weather, lush greenery, grand buildings, the bustling traffic, the famous filter coffee (pronounced as kaapi) urges me to revisit it.
 I've had the opportunity of spending a couple of months in Bengaluru for my internship last summer (2019).
 Here is my first experience of Bengaluru.

 <center><pre>.  .  .</pre></center>